 Examine both to determine what makes them tick and which is the best.

 Because Kodi is open-source, you may anticipate more customization flexibility.
-Users with some computer experience can personalize the menu presentation, function improvement, and other characteristics as they see fit.
+Users with computer experience can personalize the menu presentation, function improvement, and other characteristics as they see fit.
 Less-experienced users can also utilize the software’s off-the-shelf plugins to adapt it to their preferences.

 Plex is no match for Kodi when it comes to customization.
 And if you’re a seasoned user who values personalization, Kodi is the best choice.

 Plex may be the best option for non-techies.